 The Quest for Ministry Success is the focused human attempt to achieve a carnal business principle in a spiritual world.
 Never shall the two meet.
-Ministry success is not only completely alien concept to the new covenant but is not found anywhere in the New Testament,
+Ministry success is not only a completely alien concept to the New Covenant, but is not found anywhere in the New Testament.

 What breaks my heart most is that this virus was first shipped over to Africa, India and other developing nations from the USA.
-Under the blanket of World Missions, we demanded our homage from the world because “We must be doing it right because we are prosperous.”
+Under the blanket of World Missions, we demanded our homage from the world because, “We must be doing it right since we are prosperous.
 Look at our budgets, planes, buildings and staff.
-Look at how we dress, look at our gold, our cars and the stately palaces in which we live.
+Look at how we dress, look at our gold, our cars and the stately palaces in which we live.”

 Thankfully the Holy Spirit has taken down many of these Fake Christian Leaders and is on track to continue to awaken the believer to the true nature of the Lord Jesus Christ.
 Anyone on the Success train is just “Polishing the brass on the Titanic.”
 They are going down because the Father will present to His Son a Church that is spotless and without wrinkle.